mit-rss/wall_follower/README.md

 Combine ideas from multiple team members' implimentations of the wall follower to make a more robust controller.

 Consider how to quantify how well a controller performs, and techniques to improve controller performance.

+### Some reasons it may not be working

+- The number of lidar beams is different than in the simulator
+- The field of view is different than in the simulator.
+- If you have a velodyne car, the lidar is not pointed forwards, it is rotated by 60 degrees.

 ## Safety Controller